suquark/Hackathon2015/README.md

 This is our project for this year's Hackathon.
 Open-sourced for everyone to enjoy it.

-This project is IOT-oriented.
-We use a RaspberryPi and a computer to provide service.
+This project is IoT-oriented.
+We use a RaspberryPi(raspdebian or windows IoT, with python2.7) and a computer to provide service.

 First we start a Tornado server(`TornadoServer.py`) and a daemon process(`pi_surveillance.py`) to capture the picture.
 We also start the client server on a computer.